 The specific items of Personal Data are collected for these reasons:

 - An unique address for your library, and a way to refer to you through any necessary internal communications.
 Not used for logging-in or authentication.
-Made public (on your library pages) only if you choose to make your library public.
+Only made public (on Libreture.com) if you choose to make your library public.

 - E-Mail Address